Pope Sixtus V: Reforms in the city of Rome

 The terrible condition in which Pope Gregory XIII had left the Papal States called for prompt and stern measures.
 Sixtus proceeded with an almost ferocious severity against the prevailing lawlessness.
-Thousands of brigands were brought to justice: within a short time the country was again quiet and safe.
+Thousands of brigands were brought to justice: within a short time, the country was again quiet and safe.
 It was claimed that there were more heads on spikes across the Ponte Sant'Angelo than melons for sale in the marketplace.
 And clergy and nuns were executed if they broke their vows of chastity.

 Next Sixtus set to work to repair the finances.
-By the sale of offices, the establishment of new "Monti" and by levying new taxes, he accumulated a vast surplus, which he stored up against certain specified emergencies, such as a crusade or the defence of the Holy See.
+By the sale of offices, the establishment of a new "Monti" and by levying new taxes, he accumulated a vast surplus, which he stored up against certain specified emergencies, such as a crusade or the defence of the Holy See.
 Sixtus prided himself upon his hoard, but the method by which it had been amassed was financially unsound: some of the taxes proved ruinous, and the withdrawal of so much money from circulation could not fail to cause distress.

-Immense sums were spent upon public works, in carrying through the comprehensive planning that had come to fruition during his retirement, bringing water to the waterless hills in the Acqua Felice, feeding twenty-seven new fountains; laying out new arteries in Rome, which connected the great basilicas, even setting his engineer-architect Domenico Fontana to replan the Colosseum as a silk-spinning factory housing its workers.
+Immense sums were spent upon public works, in carrying through the comprehensive planning that had come to fruition during his retirement, bringing water to the waterless hills via his new aqueduct, the Acqua Felice which fed twenty-seven new fountains; laying out new arteries in Rome, which connected the great basilicas, even setting his engineer-architect Domenico Fontana to replan the Colosseum as a silk-spinning factory housing its workers.